MAYZGitHub/mayz-protocol-contracts/docs/REINDEXING-DEEP-NEW.md

 must always be an integer.

-That means: if you define a token with `0.01` in the UI, and there are 101 UIs, the result `0.01 × 101 = 1.01` is invalid.
+That means: if you define a token with `0.01` in the IU, and there are 101 UIs, the result `0.01 × 101 = 1.01` is invalid.
 It must be a whole number.

 #### ✅ Minimum change allowed in reindexing:

-This is **the minimum valid number that can be used in editing the UI** during a reindex operation.
+This is **the minimum valid number that can be used in editing the IU** during a reindex operation.

 ```
 x_min = 1 / gcd(100, N)